 iZotope intros Ozone 7, their newest version of its very well known mastering suite (and standalone app since Ozone 6), featuring some very nice improvements, new modules, and the addition of some clever functionality that will make Ozone 7 the only thing you will probably need for in-the-box mastering.
 Let’s check it out!

-Another brilliant idea is that in standalone mode, iZotope lets Ozone users to use third party plugins, both in VST and AU, and if that’s not enough for you to use it stand alone, now, you can add multiple tracks at once.
-So, hey, if you are mastering in-the-box, you don’t need no other software for any reason.
+Another brilliant idea is that in standalone mode, iZotope lets Ozone users use third-party plugins, both in VST and AU, and if that’s not enough for you to use it as stand-alone, now, you can add multiple tracks at once.
+So, hey, if you are mastering in-the-box, you don’t need any other software for any reason.

 As I’ve reviewed Ozone 6 like a year ago, I’m not gonna get into details of what hasn’t changed.
 So, let’s talk about new stuff!

 From the old modules, the only thing that’s quite new and awesome is the Maximizer Module with the inclusion of a new IRC (intelligent release control), the IRC IV which, to my ears has some more clarity, especially in the bottom end.
 This new IRC, has three options: Classic, Modern, and Transient, and I believe this last mode is especially cool for not “taming” transients that much, as opposed to the modern mode.

 The Vintage EQ, it’s based on a Pultec and it sounds very warm indeed.
 I mean, it’s not as clinical as the EQ module, of course, cause you’ve got fixed bands, but, it’s incredibly warm, for sure, it doesn’t have as much character as a real Pultec, or as the UAD emulation, but it will bring warm, especially in the low end.